simdjson/simdjson/doc/ondemand_design.md

 ### Iteration Safety

-The On Demand API is powerful.
+The On-Demand API is powerful.
 To compensate, we add some safeguards to ensure that it can be used without fear in production systems:

   - If the value fails to be parsed as one type, the program can try to parse it as something else until the program succeeds.
 Thus